Betty Neumar

 Betty Lafon Neumar (November 27, 1931 – June 13, 2011) was an American woman charged with arranging the murder of her fourth husband, Harold Gentry, who died in 1986.
-The dead man's brother, Al Gentry, had, for 22 years prior to Mrs. Neumar's arrest in 2007, urged police to investigate his death.
+The dead man's brother, Al Gentry, had, for 22 years prior to Neumar's arrest in 2007, urged police to investigate his death.
 Following this arrest, and learning of the fact that Neumar had had five husbands in total who had all died, the case generated much media interest on the part of the news media in the United States, who dubbed Neumar the "Black Widow".
-On June 13, 2011, Mrs. Neumar died in an Alexandria, Louisiana hospital of cancer prior to her trial.
+On June 13, 2011, Neumar died in an Alexandria, Louisiana hospital of cancer prior to her trial.

 Husbands

 Betty Lafon Johnson was born in November 1931 in Ironton, Ohio to Odis and Elizabeth Walden Johnson.
 She graduated from South Point High School in 1949.